Practice Areas Bakersfield Car Accident Lawyers

 Car accidents cause both physical and psychological injuries, but not all injuries are immediately apparent.
 After an accident, you’re likely to feel a rush of adrenaline, and you may not notice an injury right away.
 In addition, you may not feel some physical symptoms—such as neck pain from whiplash—for a day or more.
 And serious psychological complications like post-traumatic stress disorder may take months to fully manifest.
 Consequently, it’s a good idea to get a full medical exam after any car accident.

 Car accidents exert great force upon the human body.
-Here are some of the more common ways a person can be physically injured in an auto accident:
+Here are some of the more common auto accident injuries:

 For many people, recovering from a car accident is about more than cuts, bruises, and broken bones—there are unseen psychological wounds that also need to heal: